adrikachowdhury/Community-Stress-Tracker-AI/README.md

 - Clear and modular code structure
 - Reproducible preprocessing and evaluation steps
 - Efficient inference using saved model weights
-- Deployment through a Streamlit interface for real-time interaction
+- Deployment through Streamlit for real-time interaction using the saved model weights

 The system is fully functional and allows users to input text and receive immediate predictions along with stress analysis.